-May’s under way, so that means it’s time for an update on just what we’ve been up to here at ExaVault.
-April was a busy month for us, and we’re pretty excited about our latest features.
-And when we get excited, we just have to share the news with you.
+Time for an update on just what we’ve been up to here at ExaVault.
+We had a busy month, and we’re pretty excited about our latest file preview features.
+And when we get excited, we just have to share our news with you.
 We’re givers, you see.

 Announcing File Preview